Security-Onion-Solutions/securityonion-docs/redis.rst

 We configure Redis to use 10% of your total system memory.
 If you have sufficient RAM available, you might want to increase the ``maxmemory`` setting in ``/etc/redis/redis.conf``.

-Logstash on the management server is configured to send to Redis.
+Logstash on the manager node is configured to send to Redis.
 For best performance, you'll want to ensure that ``batch`` is set to ``true`` and then tune the ``batch_events`` variable to find the sweet spot for your deployment.
 For more information about logstash's output plugin for Redis, please see https://www.elastic.co/guide/en/logstash/current/plugins-outputs-redis.html.

 Logstash on search nodes pulls from Redis.
 For best performance, you'll want to tune ``batch_count`` and ``threads`` to find the sweet spot for your deployment.
 For more information about logstash's input plugin for Redis, please see https://www.elastic.co/guide/en/logstash/current/plugins-inputs-redis.html.